Mud ring feeding

-Mud ring feeding (or mud plume fishing) is a cooperative feeding behavior seen in bottlenose dolphins on the lower Atlantic coast of Florida, United States.
+Mud ring feeding (or mud plume fishing) is a cooperative feeding behavior seen in bottlenose dolphins on the lower Atlantic coast of Florida, United States, and guiana dolphins, on the Estuarine-Lagoon Complex of Cananéia, south São Paulo State, southeastern Brazil.
 Dolphins use this hunting technique to forage and trap fish.
 A single dolphin will swim in a circle around a group of fish, swiftly moving his tail along the sand to create a plume.
 This creates a temporary net around the fish and they become disoriented.
 The fish begin jumping above the surface, so the dolphins can lunge through the plume and catch the fish.